HadrienGardeur/audiobook-manifest/README.md

 Unlike ebooks, there is no single dominant format for audiobooks or even a real attempt to standardize them.

-The goal of this document is to provide an audiobook profile for the [EPUB BFF manifest] (https://github.com/dauwhe/epub31-bff) that will cover the following requirements:
+The goal of this document is to provide an audiobook profile for the [Web Publication Manifest] (https://github.com/dauwhe/epub31-bff) that will cover the following requirements:

 - provide metadata
 - list the different components of an audiobook
 - support multiple audio formats and means of accessing an audiobook (streaming or downloads)

+While the Audiobook Manifest is technically a profile of the Web Publication Manifest, it has its own media type and file extension in order to maximize compatibilty with audio apps:

+- its media type is `application/audiobook-manifest+json`
+- its file extension is `.audiobook-manifest`

 ## Metadata

-The core metadata for the audiobook manifest are based on [the default context for EPUB BFF](https://github.com/dauwhe/epub31-bff/tree/master/contexts/default) with the following additional requirements:
+The core metadata for the audiobook manifest are based on [the default context for the Web Publication Manifest](https://github.com/dauwhe/epub31-bff/tree/master/contexts/default) with the following additional requirements:

 - it must include a `@type` element that identifies the manifest as an audiobook using the bib extension to schema.org: `http://bib.schema.org/Audiobook`
 - it must include a `duration` element that provides the total duration of the audiobook
 - it must also include the `readBy` element

-While the format and bitrate of the audio files that constitute the audiobook must be provided per file, it is also recommended to include:
+While the format and bitrate of each audio file that constitute the audiobook are provided in the `spine`, it is also recommended to include:

 - the main media type used for the audio files using the `type` element
 - the bitrate for those files using the `bitrate` element